Convex-Dev/design/cad/017_peerops/README.md

 Storage management is at the discretion of the Peer Operator.

-Peer Operators SHOULD arrange for periodic garbage collection of the Etch Store, if they do not have another reason to keep historicl data (e.g. for analytics).
+Peer Operators SHOULD arrange for periodic garbage collection of the Etch Store, if they do not have another reason to keep historical data (e.g. for analytics).

 ## Logging and Analytics